device42/device42-docs/docs/infrastructure-management/devices/device-blade-slots.md

 ### Add Blade Slots to the Chassis

-Scroll down to **Chassis Blade Slots** and add as many blade slots as needed to match the layout of your hardware.
+Scroll down to **Chassis Blade Slots** and add as many blade slots as necessary to match the layout of your hardware.

 <ThemedImage
   alt="Add blade slots to chassis Hardware Model"